LogiksApps/_simple/README.md

-# _simpleWebsite
+# _simply

-A simple website using Logiks Router
+A simple logiks app using Logiks Router for routing incoming requests.